Adoption Hours: Sun – Tues & Thurs – Sat 12pm – 5pm

 America's Dog

-During World War I and World War II, “pit bulls” became mascots for the U.S. military as they symbolized courage, determination, and strength — the ideal American fighter.
+During World War I, the American Pit Bull Terrier became the mascot for the U.S. military as they symbolized courage, determination, and strength — the ideal American hero.

 Sergeant Stubby, American Hero